UParmaksiz/nfdi4microbiota-knowledge-base/docs/_Research-Data-Management/25-digital-preservation.md

 layout: default
 docs_css: markdown
 ---
-# Definition
+# Definition of digital preservation
-Digital preservation is the act of ensuring continued findability and access to digital material and maintaining it independently understandable and reusable by a designated community, and with evidence supporting its authenticity, for as long as necessary.
+Digital preservation is the act of ensuring digital material can be found and accessed for as long as necessary.
+It is aiming at maintaining information understandable and reusable by a designated community, and with evidence supporting its authenticity.
 Preservation actions include:
 * Data cleaning
 * Data validation
 * Data documentation with descriptive metadata and preservation metadata (e.g. administrative and technical metadata)